Slevinski/slevinski.github.io/series/writing-and-representation/entries/handwriting-and-spatial-script-practice/essay.md

 - Coulmas, F. (1989). *The Writing Systems of the World*.
 Blackwell.
 - Daniels, P. T., & Bright, W. (Eds.).
 (1996). *The World's Writing Systems*.
 Oxford University Press.
 - Martin, J. (2000). *A Linguistic Comparison: Two Notation Systems for Signed Languages, Stokoe Notation and Sutton SignWriting*.
-- Meletis, D., & Durscheid, C. (2022). *Writing Systems and Their Use: An Overview of Grapholinguistics*.
+- Meletis, D., & Dürscheid, C. (2022). *Writing Systems and Their Use: An Overview of Grapholinguistics*.
 De Gruyter.
 - Sampson, G. (1985). *Writing Systems: A Linguistic Introduction*.
 Stanford University Press.
 - Slevinski, S. (2026). *Human Writing and Machine Encoding: Authorship, Serialization, and the Layers of Signed Text*.
 Writing and Representation in Sutton SignWriting.
 - Slevinski, S. (2026). *Iconicity, Convention, and Legibility: How Motivated Visual Form Becomes Disciplined Writing*.
 Writing and Representation in Sutton SignWriting.